Are you looking for a contractor?

 PVC

-Wood is great as it can cover large surfaces while still providing effective insulation.
-However, it does require regular maintenance.
+Wood is great given that it can span large surfaces while still providing effective insulation.
+However, said material requires regular maintenance.

-PVC is the cheapest way to go, but over expansive surface areas, the material is thicker, thereby decreasing the aesthetic look of the structure, which isn’t an issue with wood or aluminum.
+PVC is the cheapest way to go, but over expansive surface areas, the material is thicker, thereby decreasing the aesthetic look of the build, which isn’t an issue when using wood or aluminum.

-How to Build a Veranda Using a DIY Deck Kit
+How to Build a Sunroom Using a DIY Deck Kit

-If you don’t want to have to go through professionals, there’s always the DIY deck kit route.
+If you don’t want to have to hire professionals, there’s always the DIY deck kit route.
 The goal is to add a roof over your deck, turning it into an enclosed outdoor living space.

 Lay the structural beams on sawhorses just as they’ll be positioned when upright.
 There are two types of profiles used: